If I added up all the time I’ve spent in the greeting card aisle at the grocery store, it would add up to a lot of time.

 10. The Wonderful Things You Will Be, by Emily Winfield Martin

-When you give this book to your child, you might as well wrap it in tissues, because you’re both going to need them.
+When you give this book to your child, you might as well wrap it in tissues, because you’re probably going to need them.
 The Wonderful Things You Will Be captures the awe, pride and love parents feel when they look at their children and imagine what amazing people they will become.
 This one is perfect for graduations, new careers and birthdays.

 Thanks for stopping by!